captain-beemo/angular-deploy-demo/README.md

 4.  git remote repo should be marked as public too, otherwise, it won't be able to post the project.

+5.make sure to delete dist folder in the project and gh-pages branch in the remote repo before you go to the through step 1 and 2.

 ```

 ## this app deploy apps